ANCDS GUIDELINES FOR DOCUMENTING CONTINUING EDUCATION CREDITS (CECs)

 Return to top.

-Category 4 - Post Masters Degree Courses Taken for Credit
+Category 4 - Post Master's Degree Courses Taken for Credit

 • Academic transcript or signed verification from course instructor